Kim Kardashian testifies about being bound and held at gunpoint during Paris robbery

 “Hello?
 Hello?
 Who is it?” she called out.
 Then masked men stormed the room.

 She grabbed her phone but didn’t know the French emergency number.
 She tried to call her sister and bodyguard, but one man stopped her.
-The men threw her on the bed, zip-tied her hands and pressed a gun to her temple.
+The men threw her on the bed, zip-tied her hands and pressed a gun to her.

 “I have babies," Kardashian said, according to her testimony.
 "I have to make it home.
 They can take everything.
 I just have to make it home.”